Deceptive Planning for Resource Allocation: Expressing Predictions Through The Principle of Maximum Entropy

 In the above problem, the decision variables $x(s,a)$ represent the density of the team members that occupy the state $s$ and take the action $a$.
 These variables are traditionally referred to as occupancy measures \cite{Altman}.
-The constraint in \eqref{entropy_regularized_cons_1} corresponds to balance equations which express that the density entering a state should be equal to the density leaving that state.
+The constraint in \eqref{entropy_regularized_cons_1} corresponds to balance equations, which express that the density entering a state should be equal to the density leaving that state.
 Similarly, the constraint in \eqref{entropy_regularized_cons_2} ensures that the final distribution of the team satisfies the condition in \eqref{entropy_regularized_cons}.
-Finally, the constraints in \eqref{entropy_regularized_cons_3}-\eqref{entropy_regularized_end} are introduced just to simplify the notation.
+Finally, the constraints in \crefrange{entropy_regularized_cons_3}{entropy_regularized_end} are introduced just to simplify the notation.

 The objective in \eqref{entropy_regularized_start} is a convex function of $x(s,a)$ which combines linear terms $x(s,a)c(s,a)$ with the relative entropy of the distribution $x(s,a)$ with $\nu(s)$ \cite{boyd2004convex}.
 Since the constraints are also linear functions of $x(s,a)$, the resulting convex optimization problem can be solved efficiently via off-the-shelf solvers.
-However, to ensure the existence of optimal solutions, we need to choose the cost function $c(s,a)$ in a particular way as described in the following proposition. { \begin{prop} If the problem in \eqref{opt_main_1}-\eqref{opt_main_2} is feasible and $c(s,a) \beta \log(\lvert \mathcal{A}(s)\rvert)$ for all $s \mathcal{S}_{r}$ and $a \mathcal{A}(s)$, then the the problem in \eqref{entropy_regularized_start}-\eqref{entropy_regularized_end} has a finite optimal solution. \end{prop}}
+However, to ensure the existence of optimal solutions, we need to choose the cost function $c(s,a)$ in a particular way, as described in the following proposition.

-\textbf{Proof:} We first note that if the problem in \eqref{opt_main_1}-\eqref{opt_main_2} is feasible, then the problem in \eqref{entropy_regularized_start}-\eqref{entropy_regularized_end} also has a feasible solution as shown in Lemma 1 in \cite{Marta}.
+{ \begin{prop} If the problem in \crefrange{opt_main_1}{opt_main_2} is feasible and $c(s,a)\geq\beta \log(\lvert \mathcal{A}(s)\rvert)$ for all $s\in\mathcal{S}_{r}$ and $a\in\mathcal{A}(s)$, then the the problem in \crefrange{entropy_regularized_start}{entropy_regularized_end} has a finite optimal solution. \end{prop}} \textbf{Proof:} We first note that if the problem in \eqref{opt_main_1}-\eqref{opt_main_2} is feasible, then the problem in \eqref{entropy_regularized_start}-\eqref{entropy_regularized_end} also has a feasible solution as shown in Lemma 1 in \cite{Marta}.
 Additionally, this feasible solution has a finite value due to the conventions that $0\log0 0$ and $0\log(0/0) 0$ which are based on continuity arguments.

 We now show that the optimal value is lower bounded by a finite constant.
 Suppose that $c(s,a) \beta \log(\lvert \mathcal{A}(s)\rvert)$ for all $s \mathcal{S}$ and $a \mathcal{A}(s)$.
 For notational convenience, we drop the dependence of the set $\mathcal{A}(s)$ on $s$ in the following derivations.
 We express the objective function in \eqref{entropy_regularized_start} as $\sum_{s\in\mathcal{S}_r}\theta(s)$ where